 A future-proofed store is one that is always evolving.
 This requires a commitment to continuous innovation, where you regularly test, learn, and adapt.
 Set aside a budget and resources for experimenting with new concepts, whether it’s a new type of interactive display or a different checkout process.
 A successful innovation plan relies on partners who can move as quickly as you do.
 Working with a fixture provider that offers rapid prototyping and manufacturing allows you to bring new ideas to life efficiently, test them in select stores, and roll them out across all locations once you’ve proven their value.
 This creates a cycle of improvement that keeps your stores ahead of the curve.

-How to Measure Performance
+Are Your Changes Working?
+How to Measure Success

 To know if your innovations are working, you need to measure their impact.
 Future-proofing your retail space means getting smart about performance metrics.
 While sales per square foot is still important, you should also track data that reflects the customer experience, such as foot traffic patterns, dwell time in different zones, and interaction rates with specific displays.
 As you blend your physical and digital channels, tracking how in-store experiences influence online behavior is also key.
 Strong omnichannel strategies are proven to drive more sales, and the right data will show you what’s resonating with customers so you can refine your approach and make smarter decisions.